-ASD doesn’t affect when puberty starts.
+Autism doesn’t affect when puberty starts.

 For older primary-age children, you can use the word ‘puberty’.
 You might say, ‘Puberty is when a child’s body changes into an adult body’.
 Then when your child notices physical differences in other people, you can talk about them in relation to ‘puberty’.
 This can help your child understand the change from child to adult.

-Children with autism spectrum disorder (ASD) might understand what happens to other people, but find it hard to apply this understanding to themselves.
+Autistic children might understand what happens to other people, but find it hard to apply this understanding to themselves.
 It can help to make clear statements like ‘As you change into an adult, you’ll also have underarm hair’.

 It will also help to explain that boys and girls develop differently – for example, a boy won’t grow breasts.
 Your child might also have the wrong idea about some issues, so you need to watch out for things that need more explanation.
 For example, extra hair just grows on the underarms and pubic area in women, and also on the chest and chin of a man – but not all over the body.

 For example, if you describe your son’s voice as ‘breaking’, your child might find this worrying.
 Instead you could say something like, ‘Your voice is changing and will get deeper’.
 You could also explain that men’s voices are usually deeper than women’s.
-Your child’s father’s voice, or his older brother’s, could be good examples.
+Your son’s father’s voice, or his older brother’s, could be good examples.

-Tricky questions about puberty
+Tricky questions about puberty from autistic children

-If your child asks awkward or tricky questions, try to be patient and honest.
+If your autistic child asks awkward or tricky questions, try to be patient and honest.
 It’s OK to say, ‘I don’t really know – let’s work it out or look it up together’.

 If your child asks questions at inappropriate moments, it might help to have a standard response that everyone in the family can use – for example, ‘That’s a good question, but let’s talk about it when we get home’.
 Your child needs to know, though, so remember to deal with the question when you get home.

-Visual supports to help children understand puberty
+Visual supports to help autistic children understand puberty

-You could also use drawings of a body to show how it looks at different ages.
+You could also use drawings of a body to show how puberty looks at different ages.
 Label the body parts and highlight the changes that will happen – from getting taller to growing pubic hair.

-Social Stories™ to help children understand puberty
+Social stories to help autistic children understand puberty

-- The shape of my body will change.
+The shape of my body will change.

 I will start to have periods.

-- My body will look different.
+My body will look different.

 My body will do new things.

-- My voice will sound different.
+My voice will sound different.

 When I have a wet dream, I should always wash my testicles (balls) and penis when I wake up.

-- Wet dreams happen to lots of boys.
+Wet dreams happen to many boys.